julienahorna/python-projects/README.md

 ## Two Sum
 Finds two numbers in a list that add up to target, return their positions.
 Uses a dictionary for last lookup of seen numbers.
+## Valid Parentheses
+Checks if brackets in a string are correctly opened and closed in order.
+Uses a stack (list) - push opening brackets, pop and match on closing.